Preparing for graduate school

 Fellowships/assistantships

 For most applications to graduate programs, you are automatically eligible for teaching assistantships or fellowships (ok, maybe you have to check a box on one of the forms).
-It is farily common for part of the acceptance package to include one of these forms of financial aid.
-In either case, you will receive something in the neighborhood of $15,000 per year.
-This is enough to live on, but not enough to buy a new car or travel to Europe.
-In either case, tuition is often waived.
-So in a sense, you get paid to go to graduate school in mathematics.
+It is fairly common for part of the acceptance package to include one of these forms of financial aid and tuition is often waived.
 The funding package offered is often a deciding factor for choosing a graduate program.
 Another (fairly competitive) fellowship is offered by the National Science Foundation.
 Check the website NSF fellowship for deadlines and application materials.

 After being accepted